redis/redis-doc/topics/streams-intro.md

 Note that when the **BLOCK** option is used, we do not have to use the special ID `$`.
 We can use any valid ID.
 If the command is able to serve our request immediately without blocking, it will do so, otherwise it will block.
 Normally if we want to consume the stream starting from new entries, we start with the ID `$`, and after that we continue using the ID of the last message received to make the next call, and so forth.

 The blocking form of **XREAD** is also able to listen to multiple Streams, just by specifying multiple key names.
 If the request can be served synchronously because there is at least one stream with elements greater than the corresponding ID we specified, it returns with the results.
-Otherwise, the command will block and will return the items of the first stream getting new data (according to the specified ID).
+Otherwise, the command will block and will return the items of the first stream which gets new data (according to the specified ID).

 Similarly to blocking list operations, blocking stream reads are *fair* from the point of view of clients waiting for data, since the semantics is FIFO style.
-The first client that blocked for a given stream is the first that will be unblocked as new items are available.
+The first client that blocked for a given stream will be the first to be unblocked when new items are available.

 **XREAD** has no other options than **COUNT** and **BLOCK**, so it's a pretty basic command with a specific purpose to attach consumers to one or multiple streams.
 More powerful features to consume streams are available using the consumer groups API, however reading via consumer groups is implemented by a different command called **XREADGROUP**, covered in the next section of this guide.